-Richard Walker BA, Director of Policy and International Affairs
+Richard Walker BA, CFE Director of Policy and International Affairs.

 After a period in stockbroking, Richard Walker joined the Commission's Investment Business Division in 1990.
 In 1997 he was appointed as Assistant to the Director General.
 The Policy and International Affairs Division evolved from this work and he was appointed Director in March 2006.
 His role has included involvement in committees on regulation, anti-money laundering and combating the financing of terrorism ("AML/CFT"), and company and trust law.
 He has undertaken work on behalf of the International Monetary Fund and the Financial Stability Institute on AML/CFT and countering fraud.
-He also works with the International Association of Insurance Supervisors and the Offshore Group of Banking Supervisors.
+He also works with the International Association of Insurance Supervisors and the Offshore Group of Banking Supervisors, and is a member of the Financial Action Task Force Money Laundering and Financing Terrorism Trends Working Group.